tanoy009/ng4-geoautocomplete/README.md

 	  locationIconUrl?: string;             //Genetal Location icon can be changed *(Should be an image or svg url)* }
 ```
+* ####NOTE: 'geoType' can be used for multiple Place Types like ['(regions)', '(cities)'] OR ['(regions)', 'establishment', 'geocode'].
+This will make individual api call for each Place Types to google to fetch lists and then it will merge the resuts with uniqueness.
+USE THIS FEATURE CAREFULLY
 You may also find it useful to view the [demo source](https://github.com/tanoy009/ng4-geoautocomplete/blob/master/demo/demo.component.ts).

+### You can use it with system js as well

+`'ng4-geoautocomplete': 'npm:ng4-geoautocomplete/bundles/ng4-geoautocomplete.umd.js'`

 ### Usage without a module bundler
 ```